greyorange-labs/rebar3_openapi_generator/README.md

 ## Usage

-### Basic Command
+### Generate: Erlang → OpenAPI

-Generate an OpenAPI specification for your application:
+Generate an OpenAPI specification from your Erlang handlers:

 ```bash
 # First, compile your application